 Principle of active confidentiality - Under this principle, confidential data are automatically hidden by the national statistical authority if certain criteria are met, without the company needing to send a request.
-In ITGS, this principle applies only to the data by enterprise characteristics.
+In ITGS, this principle applies only to the data by enterprise characteristics (i.e. by size, sector of economic activity or level of concentration).